l0wc0ster/blog/jwt.md

 ssh-keygen -t rsa -b 4096 -m PEM -f privKey.key
 ```

-Initially, access to the admin panel is closed due to the set flag, in PAYLOAD: "admin_cap": "false".
+Initially, access to the admin panel is closed due to the set flag, in PAYLOAD: **"admin_cap":"false"**.

 ![Image](/img/jwt/3.png)

-There are two ways to encrypt a JWT with the "admin_cap": true flag and the "kid" HEADER key:
+There are two ways to encrypt a JWT with the **"admin_cap":"true"** flag and the "kid" HEADER key:

 1. Using the site https://jwt.io/
 2. Or using jwt_tool.py